 The premises has an asbestos management plan and is surveyed to determine the location and nature of asbestos containing materials (ACMs).
-A survey report exists detailing information regarding the location of ACMs.
+An Asbestos Register exists detailing information regarding the location of ACMS.
+It is derived from the asbestos survey.
+It records the locations of each bit of asbestos in a shorter, more accessible format that then asbestos survey.
 It also lists any areas of the premises which were not accessed and therefore not assessed for ACMs.
 The Asbestos Survey Report includes detailed plans of the premises for ease of reference.